Alesis M20

 Alesis M20 Digital Recorder Details

-Its sophisticated full-servo direct-drive transport, and true 20-bit capability brings modular digital multitrack recording up to a world-class level, with finely detailed audio that unquestionably surpasses even the best analog mastering recorders.
-The Alesis M20 was engineered for demanding, around-the-clock applications which require the highest standard of audio quality as well as low maintenance, quick response and built-in SMPTE/ EBU time code synchronization.
-Using the same S-VHS tape and sample-accurate multi-unit synchronization that made the Alesis ADAT® the most popular digital multitrack ever made, the M20 will revolutionize professional recording and post-production studios in the same way the original ADAT revolutionized the project studio world.
+Its sophisticated full-servo direct-drive transport, and true 20-bit capability brings modular digital multitrack recording up to a world-class level, with finely detailed audio that unquestionably surpasses even the best analogue mastering recorders.
+The Alesis M20 was engineered for demanding, around-the-clock applications which require the highest standard of audio quality as well as low maintenance, quick response and built-in SMPTE/ EBU time code synchronisation.
+Using the same S-VHS tape and sample-accurate multi-unit synchronisation that made the Alesis ADAT® the most popular digital multitrack ever made, the M20 will revolutionise professional recording and post-production studios in the same way the original ADAT revolutionised the project studio world.

 True 20-bit uncompressed linear encoding: the ADAT Type II format